Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Future Opportunities

 \section{Future Opportunities}

 We close this review with a short discussion of future opportunities that are possible with additional measurements of the $\gamma\gamma$ processes in light of the collision geometry and photon polarization dependencies discussed herein.
-Before we discuss specific future opportunities with $\gamma\gamma$ processes, we also note that these developments have implications for other photon mediated processes in heavy-ion collisions.
-For example, the measurement of coherent diffractive photo-nuclear production of vector mesons ($\gamma {\rm A} \rightarrow \rho^0, \phi, J/\psi ...$) has long been identified as a tool for imaging the nucleus in high energy collisions.
-Since these processes also involve a photon manifested from the ultra-Lorentz boosted Coulomb fields, the detailed understanding of the photon polarization and spacial dependencies that have been learned from studying the $\gamma\gamma$ processes are expected to shed new light on these other photon-mediated processes as well.

 Measurement of the $\gamma\gamma$ processes in events with hadronic overlap provide the opportunity to correlate the dilepton production with other event activity.
 Lowest order QED calculations predict that the produced lepton pairs from the $\gamma\gamma$ processes should be preferentially correlated with the global reaction plan~\cite{zhaInitialTransversemomentumBroadening2020b} as shown in Fig.~\ref{fig:future}.
-Furthermore, the correlation strength is expected to change with impact parameter (centrality) range as depicted in Fig.~\ref{fig:future}b due to the changing electromagnetic field overlap distribution.
+Furthermore, the correlation strength is expected to change with impact parameter (centrality) range due to the changing electromagnetic field overlap distribution.
 Since the photon polarization effects lead to a $\cos4\phi$ modulation in the angle between the pair momentum $(p_{1\perp} + p_{2\perp})$ and $(p_{1\perp} - p_{2\perp})/2$, the correlation of the pair with the global event reaction plane implies that $(p_{1\perp} - p_{2\perp})/2$ is also correlated with the reaction plane.
 In this case one can identify the anisotropic effects with respect to the global magnetic field direction (approximately perpendicular to the reaction plane)~\cite{skokovEstimateMagneticField2009}.
 Observation of these correlations with respect to the global event reaction plane would therefore provide novel input for the in-situ study of the ultra-strong electromagnetic fields that may lead to exotic QCD phenomena, such as the Chiral Magnetic Effect.